opensearch-project/project-website/_posts/2023-06-13-Receive-mentorship-from-Amazon-engineers-and-boost-your-portfolio.md

 Please fill out the form[placeholder] to participate in our upcoming batch that kicks off on July 6th.

-Once the form is completed and if selected, the applicants will receive an email with a welcome packet and details about a kick-off call for their batch.
-The kick-off call will coincide with the launch of the program specifically for their batch.
+Once the form is completed and batch selection is made, the applicants will receive an email with a welcome packet and details about a kick-off call for their batch.
+The kick-off call will coincide with the program launch specifically for their batch.

 ## Check out the impact of the program(so far)